 Bitter compounds upregulate the natural digestion processes by stimulating the vagus nerve, alerting the body to oncoming food and aiding in stomach acid production.

 Peristalsis increases (the movement and contraction of the intestinal muscles to help deliver food) making room for the new food.
 Your pancreas then starts secreting essential enzymes and your liver, stomach and gall bladder all get kicked into action too.
-So, not only are you generating more enzymes and acids to break down the food, you’re also kick-starting your entire digestive system.
+So, not only are you generating more enzymes and acids to break down the food, but you’re also kick-starting your entire digestive system.

 Bitter greens such as dandelion, watercress, rocket, and apple cider vinegar are excellent additions to your diet.
 There’s also the option of incorporating citrus peels such as lemon rind or orange zest to salads and maybe a cube or two of dark chocolate for the more sweet-toothed among us (but try and stay away from sweeter milk chocolate if you take this option).